BabbleSim/ext_nRF_hw_models/docs/UART.md

   likelihood, and if it does not deadlock it will slow down the simulation considerably.
   You can still provide the sim_id and an unused device number to the other device, but in that case, launch it with the `-nosim` option.

+#### The PTY backend

+With this backend you can connect a UART to a Linux pseudoterminal.
+A new pseudoterminal will be created for each UART for which this backend is enabled.<br>
+Check the command line options with `-help`.
+Between others you can select if a terminal should be automatically attached to each UART, if data should be held while RTS is high, if the simulation should be held until a terminal has been attached to the pty, and the Rx data polling period.